 RiskTi,t+1=γ0+γ1Innovationi,t+γ2Financiali,t+λControl_variblesi,t+εi,t (6)

-Among them, Innovation is a research and development innovation for enterpriseNFCs.
+Among them, Innovation is a research and development innovation for NFCs.
 The measurement method is to take the natural logarithm after adding 1 to the number of patent applications.
 Other variables are defined as above.
-First, the model (4) is regressed to test the correlation between the degree of financialization of enterpriseNFCS and corporate innovation ability.
-If the coefficient α1 is significantly negative, it indicates that with the improvement of the degree of financialization of enterpriseNFCs, the corporate R&D and innovation ability is reduced.
+First, the model (4) is regressed to test the correlation between the degree of financialization of NFCS and corporate innovation ability.
+If the coefficient α1 is significantly negative, it indicates that with the improvement of the degree of financialization of NFCs, the corporate R&D and innovation ability is reduced.
 At this point, the next test is performed, otherwise the test is stopped.
-Then, we regress the model (5) to examine the relationship between the corporate financialization degree enterpriand risk-taking levelente.
+Then, we regress the model (5) to examine the relationship between the corporate financialization degree and risk-taking level.
 This model is the same as model (3), and will not be repeated here.
 Finally, we regress the model (6).
 If γ1 is significantly positive, γ2 is significantly negative, and γ2 is decreased compared with β1, it means that there is a partial mediating effect.
 If γ2 is not significant, it means that there is a complete intermediary. effect.
 The results of recursive regression are shown in Table 7.

 It can be seen from column (1) of Table 7 that NFCs’ financialization is negatively correlated with the innovation of the enterprise, indicating that the degree of corporate financialization has led to a decline in the corporate R&D and innovation ability.
 In column (2), the coefficient of corporate financialization level (Financial) is significantly negative at 5%.
 After the regression of the model (6), the coefficient of corporate innovation ability in the column (3) is significantly positive at the level of 5%, indicating that the innovation capability of the enterprise is positively related to corporate risk taking.
 However, the regression coefficient of the financialization level of NFCs no longer shows significantness, indicating that the enterprise's ability to innovate has a complete mediating effect.
 The empirical results in Table 7 support the above speculation that financialization reduces the risk-taking level by reducing the R&D innovation of enterprises.
 It indicats that corporate financialization damages the entrepreneur's innovative spirit and enterprising consciousness, which lead to a decrease in the willingness of entrepreneurs to take risks.